celestealexmoore/sophiamarjorie/README.md

 ---

 ## Description
     This is a website for my incredibly talented sister, Sophia, who is a hairstylist in Houston, Texas.
-I am attempting to re-create her existing site with improvements to the design, navigation and overall user experience.
+    I am attempting to re-create her existing website with improvements to the design, navigation and overall user experience.

+    Technologies include:
-    Technologies include HTML, CSS, Javascript, ReactJS, Tailwind, Node, Redux, MongoDB and GraphQL.
+    HTML, CSS, Javascript, ReactJS, Tailwind, Node, Redux, MongoDB and GraphQL.

 ## Media